eamontaaffe/eamontaaffe.github.io/_posts/2019-07-04-versioning-sucks.md

 The only thing that doesnt really work is major versions.

 On that note, I think we should get rid of major versions.
-If you break the api of the project, give it a new name.
+If you break the API of the project, give it a new name.
 There is nothing wrong with calling a project `awesome-project-2` if you can't think of a new creative name.
-I think creating an entirely new project conveys the fact that any other project's api is not supported better than any versioning system ever could.
+Creating an entirely new project conveys the fact that any other project's API is not supported better than any versioning system ever could.

-So now what will this look like.
-Let's say I have a project `awesome-project` the sbt signature for this project will look like:
+So what will this look like?
+Let's say I have a project `awesome-project` the [sbt](https://www.scala-sbt.org/) signature for this project will look like:

 ```scala
 libraryDependencies += "eamontaaffe" %% "awesome-project" % "9"